makersacademy/CV/README.md

 - Fast, independent learner - Learned the basics of Node.js and Express.js in under a week for a group project, I had to teach myself brand new tech in a very short amount of time.
 Created a Facebook clone from scratch using Ruby-on-Rails and various gems that all had to be learned in the space of 2 weeks.

 - Great collaborator - Worked in a team of 5 during weeks 8 and 9 of Makers.
-We combined morning standups, afternoon retrospectives, and the use of organisational helpers such as Trello to meet all the requirements for an engineering project (See Acebook in Prjects).
+We combined morning standups, afternoon retrospectives, and the use of organisational helpers such as Trello to meet all the requirements for an engineering project (See Acebook in Projects).

 - OOP, TDD, MVC, DDD
 - Agile/XP